 Instead of selling your products send a different newsletter for a change.

-This Trade newsletter, for example, calls all coffee connoisseurs out there not by promoting their coffee but addressing their coffee-loving instincts with top coffee spots around the world.
+This Trade newsletter, for example, calls all coffee connoisseurs out there not by promoting their coffee but by addressing their coffee-loving instincts with top coffee spots around the world.

 46. With a little help from a friend